enterpriseDomain/ClassMaker/README.md

 Class-Maker
 ===========

-This project is all about creating the classes in runtime.
+This project is all about creating classes in runtime.
 It generates Java, Ecore metamodel-based classes, with operations capable to be invoked.